AmanTheGreatCoder/react-todo-application-broken/README.md

-# React TO DO application
+# React TO DO Application

 This application was intentionally broken, there are six critical issues that a candidate has to fix: